th-koeln-intia/ip-sprachassistent-team3/docs/covid.md

 # The newest Covid-19 news

-At the time of our development, the Covid-19 pandemic still controls society.
-So to adapt to current needs, we have decided to implement an API that enables the user to ask our VA for news updates specifically about Covid-19.
+At the time of our development, the Covid-19 pandemic still has control over our day to day lives.
+So to adapt to current needs, we have decided to implement an API that enables the user to ask our VA for news updates specifically regarding Covid-19.

 ## Flow features